-- (a) a requirement to notify the Minister will be satisfied by making a notification in writing to the addresses listed in Schedule 5 of this Plan or to the email address for enquiries on the Department's website, - Note.
-At the commencement of this Plan, the email address for enquiries on the Department's website is water.enquiries@dpi.nsw.gov.au. - (b) a metered water supply work with a data logger means a water supply work with a data-logger, and a meter that complies with Australian Standard AS 4747, Meters for non-urban water supply, as may be updated or replaced from time to time, and - Note.
+- (a) a requirement to notify the Minister in writing is satisfied by making a notification in writing to the address listed in Schedule 5 of this Plan or to the email address for enquiries on the Department's website, - Note.
+At the commencement of this Plan, the email address for enquiries on the Department's website iswateris water.enquiries@industrydpi.nsw.gov.au. - (b) a metered water supply work with a data logger means a water supply work with a data logger and a meter that complies with the Australian Technical Specification: ATS 4747 Meters for non-urban water supply as may be updated or replaced from time to time, and - Note.
 The definition of metered water supply work with a data logger does not include all water supply works that are metered or have a data logger.
-The water supply work must meet the parameters of this definition for the water supply work to be a metered water supply work with a data logger. - (c) if the holder of a water supply work approval is the same as the holder of the access licence under which water is proposed to be taken, then it is not necessary to maintain two separate Logbooks and all the required information can be kept in one Logbook.
+The water supply work must meet the parameters of this definition for the water supply work to be a metered water supply work with a data logger. - (c) if the holder of a water supply approval is the same as the holder of the access licence under which water is proposed to be taken, then it is not necessary to maintain two separate Logbooks and all the required information can be kept in one Logbook.